×

 If you have not spent a lot of time in Cat Island, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Cat Island depends on several factors.
 If you plan on staying for a long period or frequently visit the island, buying a home might be a good investment.
 Owning a property can also provide a sense of stability and the freedom to customize your living space.
 However, buying a home comes with responsibilities such as maintenance, repairs, and property taxes.
 It also requires a significant upfront investment.
 If you're not ready for these commitments, renting might be a better option.
 Renting a home in Cat Island can offer more flexibility, especially if you're unsure about your long-term plans.
 It's generally less of a financial burden upfront, and maintenance responsibilities typically fall on the landlord.
 It's also important to consider the real estate market conditions in Cat Island.
 If the market is favorable, buying a home could be a wise investment.
 However, if property values are declining, it might be more prudent to rent.
 Lastly, consider your personal financial situation.
 If you have enough savings and a stable income, buying a home could be feasible.
 But if you're not financially ready, renting might be the safer choice.
-In conclusion, the decision to buy or rent a home in Cat Island, Bahamas should be based on your long-term plans, financial situation, and the current real estate market conditions," said one expat in Cat Island.
+In conclusion, the decision to buy or rent a home in Cat Island, Bahamas should be based on your long-term plans, financial situation, and the current real estate market conditions," remarked one expat who made the move to Cat Island.

 What should I pack when moving to Cat Island?